Cool Forts of El Granada

 🖊️ Austin Riba ⌚ 🔖 Bizzare 💬 0

 El Granada, California always had the best mix of suburban housing mixed in with empty lots and huge groves of Eucalyptus trees.
 This created a great enviroment for kids to built tree houses, forts and neighborhood jumps.
-The town is much more devleloped now, so most of the places I remember from my youth have become new houses.
+The town is much more devleloped now, so I decided to pull from.
 Other tree forts and jumps have been destroyed purposedly in this new age of liability.
 However, a few of these old masterpieces survive, and a couple are still built and manage to stay alive for a while before being torn down by scared property owners and uptight dog walkers.
-Here are two I viseted today:
+Here are my thoughts that, yea, astronomy is pretty neat as an elitist kind of thing.